milan-stefanik/FlyHigh/README.md

 ### Strategy

-The FlyHigh blogging application was designed while keeping both computer and mobile devices users in mind.
+The FlyHigh blogging application was designed while keeping both computer and mobile device users in mind.
 In order to achieve a positive user experience principles for minimalistic and defensive web design were applied.

 ### Scope

 Demonstration of CRUD (Create, Read, Update and Delete) functionalities at the level of blog posts while applying basic business logic (i.e. user managment).
+At user level, only CRU functionalities are available.

 ### Skeleton
 [Website wireframe](https://github.com/milan-stefanik/FlyHigh/blob/master/readme/Wireframe.pdf)